Buffalo Lawn Care Tips – How to look after your Buffalo turf in Australia…

 Buffalo Turf Grass (also known as St Augustine grass in North America) is a warm season turf grass made very popular in Australia with the relatively new soft leaf Buffalo varieties such as Shademaster (in the 1980s) and Sir Walter Buffalo (in the 1990s).

-Just for a quick categorization: There are two (2) types of grasses, that is, cool season grasses and warm season turf grasses.
+Summarising quickly, there are two (2) types of grasses, that is, cool season grasses and warm season turf grasses.

 In the cool season grasses we commonly have rye and fescue grasses.